jwechrs/virtual-rd/readme.md

 -   Screen display
 -   Pointer control using Oculus controller

-## Currently not supported

--   Scroll using touchpad on Oculus Controll
+-   Scroll using touchpad on Oculus Controller

 ## Project page